 How to Peel Crawfish

 Eating crawfish for the first time can be a little intimidating.
 It can be messy, but if you know how to peel crawfish it is always very rewarding.
-Before you start to peel crawfish it is highly recommended to have a roll of paper towels handy, and a few layers of yesterdays newspaper laid out on your eating surface.
+Before you start to peel crawfish.
+It is highly recommended to have a roll of paper towels handy.
+Also be sure to have a few layers of yesterdays newspaper laid out on your eating surface.
+Or you can use Crawfish trays.

 How to Peel Crawfish: Suck the head, and Pinch the tail.